 Most ingrown hairs on your legs, body, and face will sort themselves out in time.
 “Minor ingrowns will typically resolve on their own with time as long as you stop shaving the area,” Dr. Mraz Robinson confirms.
 As such, leaving your ingrown hairs alone can often be the best course of action.

 But what happens if you don’t treat more serious ingrown hairs?
 According to Danielle Lawrence, licensed esthetician at Show a Little Skincare, you can develop an infection. “[This] can turn into cyst that will require excision and possibly antibiotics,” she explains, adding that long-term consequences can include scarring and post-inflammatory hyperpigmentation (known as PIH).

 Luckily, you have a lot of options for treating ingrown hair before getting close to that point.
 Our experts have shared their recommendations in more detail below.

 Start by treating the area with a warm compress.
 Massaging the area with a washcloth soaked in very warm (not burning hot) water can do the trick to help clear and open up the clogged follicle.
 This will also ensure that the area is clean and help you to avoid infection.

 2. Follow up with a spot treatment

-Then, applying a spot treatment can work wonders, according to experts.
-“If you find yourself needing to cure an ingrown, I recommend a spot treatment cream with active ingredients like green coffee, salicylic acid, lactic acid, and aloe vera” Lawrence said.
+Then, applying a spot treatment can work wonders, according to our experts.
+“If you find yourself needing to cure an ingrown, I recommend a spot treatment cream with active ingredients like green coffee, salicylic acid, lactic acid, and aloe vera” Lawrence says.

 3. Remove the hair with tweezers, if you can